The Review of Politics

 Since Specialization

-This network shows the specialization of papers published in The Review of Politics.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in The Review of Politics.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in The Review of Politics.

 Countries where authors publish in The Review of Politics